stackitcloud/stackit-cli/docs/stackit_project_describe.md

   $ stackit project describe

   Get the details of a STACKIT project by explicitly providing the project ID
-  $ stackit project describe --project-id xxx
+  $ stackit project describe xxx

   Get the details of the configured STACKIT project, including details of the parent resources
   $ stackit project describe --include-parents